aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/wan-preview.md

 ## Known limitations

 - Zones are not configurable for CV Pathfinder.
-All sites are being configured in a default zone `DEFAULT-ZONE` with ID `1`.
+All sites are being configured in a default zone `<region_name>-ZONE` with ID `1`.
 - Because of the previous point, in `eos_designs`, the `transit` node type is always configured as `transit region`.
 - For `cv-pathfinder` mode, the following flow-tracking configuration is applied without any customization possible: